-Video: How to buy the best smart thermostat
+Video: how to buy the best smart thermostat

-Smart thermostat features to look out for
+The smart thermostat features to look out for

 Hot water control

+Some smart thermostats can be used to control your hot water, as well as your central heating.
 Being able to use an app makes turning on the hot water much more convenient.
 If you've switched it off because you've had a weekend away, for instance, and fancy a nice hot shower when you get back, simply use your smartphone to turn it on again before you get home.

-App and PC functionality
+App and website controls

-Many smart thermostats can only be controlled by an app, and don't have a standard website that can be accessed from a laptop or desktop computer.
+Many smart thermostats can only be controlled by an app and don't have a standard website that can be accessed from a laptop or desktop computer.

 Multi-room control or zonal heating

 The extra devices often aren't cheap, though.
-Some cost as much as the first thermostat you buy - so you'll need to weigh that cost against the potential energy bill savings you could make by not heating parts of your house which don't need heating.
+Some cost as much as the smart thermostat itself.
+You'll need to weigh that cost against the potential energy bill savings you could make by not heating parts of your home that don't need heating.

 Some smart thermostats claim to be able to learn your routine and preferred temperatures, and program themselves accordingly.

 However, learning functions can be turned off.
-So if you don't like the schedule the smart thermostat has come up with, you can switch back to manual control and program it yourself.
+So if you don't like the schedule that the smart thermostat has come up with, you can switch back to manual control and program it yourself.

 Motion sensors and GPS tracking